rancher/docs/content/rke/latest/en/config-options/audit-log/_index.md

 ```

-To customize the audit log, use the `configuration` directive:
+To customize the audit log, the `configuration` directive is used.

+A rules policy is passed to kube-apiserver using the `--audit-policy-file` or the `policy` directive in the `cluster.yml`.
+Below is an example `cluster.yml` with custom values and an audit log policy nested under the `configuration` directive.
+This example audit log policy is taken from the official [Kubernetes documentation:](https://kubernetes.io/docs/tasks/debug-application-cluster/audit/#audit-policy)

 ```yaml
 services: